Gibberlings3/Skills-and-Abilities/README.md

 Adds Open Locks, Find/Disarm Traps, and Detect Illusion for all Monks and Monk kits.

-### Barbarians (EEex Required)
+### 1e Barbarians (EEex Required)

-Adds Detect Illusions and Move Silently/Hide in Shadows (outdoor areas only) to the Barbarian kit.
+Adds Detect Illusions, set natural snares (outdoor areas only) and Move Silently/Hide in Shadows (outdoor areas only) to the Barbarian kit.

+Option to remove barbarian rage (as 1e barbarian did not have rage).

 ### Rangers